florencemezino/i-am-florence/README.md

 ## Deployment

 ### GitHub Pages
-The project was deployed to GitHub Pages using the following steps...
+The project was deployed to GitHub Pages using the following steps :

 1. Log in to GitHub and locate the GitHub Repository.
 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.